Updated August 19, 2023

 Refer to the below screenshot:

 Drag & drop this formula for the rest values, and the result is shown below:

 Using Conditional Formatting – Methods #2

 By using conditional formatting, we can highlight the data in cells.
 If the same data point exists row-wise in both columns, we want to highlight those cells.
 Let’s take an example of this.

 We have given year-wise performance data where we want to analyze if we have achieved the same performance in the same year.

 Follow the below steps:

 - Select the whole data set range.
 Here we have selected cell range B4: C18.

-- Click on the last option, “Use a Formula to determine which cells to format”, under the Select a Rule Type section.
+- Click on the last option, “Use a Formula to determine which cells to format“, under the Select a Rule Type section.
 After clicking on this option, it will display a Formula field, as shown in the below screenshot.
 Set a formula under the Formula field.
-The formula we have used here is =$B4=$C4.Click on the Format button, and it will display the Format Cells window.
+The formula we have used here is =$B4=$C4.Click on the Format button to display the Format Cells window.